 Regarding credit risk originating from commercial accounts receivable, the Company does not consider it significant since most of the accounts receivable can be easily converted into cash, usually in periods no longer than one month.
-Accounts receivable from cargo agencies are more likely to be exposed to credit risk, but this is mitigated with the established policies to make sure that the credit sales are to clients with good credit history.
+The risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
 Specific credit limits and payment terms have been established according to periodic analysis of the client's payment capacity.